 Name: Date: Period: Ensemble or Class: Which ensemble or class is this lesson plate for?
 Second grade Mrs. Smith, Beginning Band 1, Accabells Lesson Topic: If you're running a rehearsal, enter "Rehearsal: (rep. titles)" If you're running a portion of the rehearsal, enter what activity you're doing ie: "warm-up", "sectional", "individual lesson"?
 If you're teaching Theory, what is today's topic?
 If you're teaching piano or guitar individually, then indicate that here as well.
 Standards: (CCSS/NGSSS) What standards are being taught general music unit. today.
 These might repeat often during a rehearsal cycle or Concert?
 Solo & Ensemble?
 Candlelight?
 MPA?
-AP Theory Test? ion?
+AP Theory Test? on?
 Increase frequency of active listening skills?
-For what reason Instructional objectives(s): Students will rehearse "Stetson Fight Song" and perform the rhythms at 80% accuracy.
-Students will rehearse "Ode to Stetson" and perform indicated phrase markings 95% of the time.
-Student will answer teacher prompted Theory questions with 100% accuracy.
-These are not your procedures , just your overall objective for the rehearsal or class.
-What's your main focus for each of today's activities and how accomplished do you want them to be by the end of the period? these objectives to guide your procedures and your assessments .
-Key Vocabulary (are you using any new or important musical vocabulary terms today?)
-Instructional Materials/Resources/Technology: List any out of the ordinary items/technology you plan to us today's rehearsal or class?
-Are you playing a recording?Incl. hyperlinks to videos & websites Critical Thinking: Lesson Structure: Each rehearsal or lesson must have at least two Critical For exampleAnnouncements, warm-up, sight-reading, and Thinking (CT) tasks or questions.
-Tasks or questions must be repertoire.
-What overall structure is today's class or rehearsal? from the categories of Analyze, Evaluate, or Create to be considered CT.
+For what reason will rehearse "Ode to Stetson" and perform indicated phrase n Theory questions with 100% accuracy.
+These are not your pr accomplished do you want them to be by the end of the period?
+Use Key Vocabulary (are you using any new or important musical vocabulary terms today?)
+Instructional Materials/Resources/Technology: List any out of the ordinary items/technology you plan to use for today's rehearsal or class?
+Are you playing a recording?Include hyperlinks to videos & websites Critical Thinking: Lesson Structure: Each rehearsal or lesson must have at least two Critical Thinking (CT) tasks or questions.
+Tasks or questions must be from the categories of Analyze, Evaluate, or Create to be considered CT.
 Refer to pdf provided (email).
 List/describe those questions or tasks here.
+For exampleAnnouncements, warm-up, sight-reading, and repertoire.
+What overall structure is today's class or rehearsal?